 - a.
-Where a resident chooses or refuses works that prevent achieving WHQS this is recorded as an acceptable fail.
-The tenant has to sign a disclaimer. - b.
-The component will be brought to WHQS when: - I. the tenant moves out of the property, before letting to a new tenant; - II. the component breaks down and needs replacing: - III. the component fails and this represents a risk to health and safety of the tenant or others.to people; - IV. the component fails and this may lead to damage to property.
+Where a resident refuses works that prevent achieving WHQS this is recorded as an acceptable fail.
+The tenant will be asked to sign a disclaimer. - b.
+The component will be brought to WHQS when: - I. the tenant moves out of the property, before letting to a new tenant - II. the tenant moves out and the works are programmed after a new tenants moved in - III. the component fails and needs replacing - IV. the component fails and this represents a risk to health and safety to people - V. the component fails and this may lead to damage to property